Distributed Geographic Information System

 Safety

-Easy access to data requiring confidentiality
+Easy access to confidential data

-Table 13-4: Combination of network information systems [Li Bin]
+Table 13-4: Combination of Network Information Systems [Li Bin]

 Combination method